KabirSamsi/KabirSamsi/README.md

 You can also learn a bit more about me at my <a href="https://kabirsamsi.com" target="_blank">website</a>, and check out my <a href="https://kabirsamsi.com/resume-2024.pdf">resume</a>.

 ## Main Skills & Interests 💡
-- Programming Languages & Interpreters
+- Programming Languages \& Interpreters
-- Compilers and Assembler Design
+- Compilers/Assemblers
 - Full-Stack Development
-- Applied Machine Learning \& Data Engineering
+- Machine Learning \& Data Engineering
-- Algorithm \& Software System Design
+- System \& Software Design

-I'm currently learning more about deep learning and PyTorch, as well as designing more complex interpreters with Rust!

 ## Tools & Technologies 🔧
   ### Languages